KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

 2. Provide detailed information including the nature of the incident, context, and any supporting documentation.  without their explicit permission

-3. Maintain confidentiality and avoid publicizing the incident unnecessarily.* Other conduct which could reasonably be considered inappropriate in a
+3. Maintain confidentiality and avoid publicizing the incident Runnecessarily.* Other conduct which could reasonably be considered inappropriate in a

   professional setting

-All reports will be treated seriously and handled promptly and discreetly.
+All reports will be treated Useriously and handled promptly and discreetly.

 ## nforcement Responsibilities